3 Days in Madrid: The Best Things to See and Do

-This square is where the annual New Year’s Eve festivities in Madrid take place with live broadcasts on tv since 1962.
-Puerta del Sol has a famous clock and its bell marks the new year and the Twelve Grapes tradition where people eat one grape with each toll of the bell to celebrate the beginning of a new year.
+This square is where the annual New Year’s Eve festivities in Madrid take place, with live broadcasts on tv since 1962.
+Puerta del Sol has a famous clock, and its bell marks the new year with the Twelve Grapes tradition, where people eat one grape with each toll of the bell to celebrate the beginning of a new year.

 Additionally, there is also a statue in the center of King Charles III on horseback.
 The old Post Office is also in this plaza, which serves as the office of the President of Madrid.